-2022 King’s Summer Data School open for registration
+2022 King’s Summer Data School taking waiting list

 The King’s Summer School in Data Journalism is once again going online.
 This is the 15th consecutive year for Canada’s best and longest-running data journalism training program and it will run from June 27 to 30.

 Currently the school is full, but we are taking a waiting list.
 Please email email@example.com to be added to the waiting list.
 We are at capacity at the reduced rate for freelancers, small publications and journalism students.
 If you go on the waiting list, you will need to pay the regular journalist rate unless someone who paid the special rate cancels.